microsoft/hack-together-dotnet/README.md

 ### #00 - Pre-requisites

-Register to Hack Together: https://aka.ms/hacktogether/dotnet/register
+**Register to Hack Together:** https://aka.ms/hacktogether/dotnet/register

-Introduce yourself, we'd like to get to know you! 🥳 [GitHub Discussions | Let's get to know each other 🎉](https://github.com/microsoft/hack-together-dotnet/discussions/4#discussion-5776970)
+**Introduce yourself**, we'd like to get to know you! 🥳 [GitHub Discussions | Let's get to know each other 🎉](https://github.com/microsoft/hack-together-dotnet/discussions/4#discussion-5776970)

 ### #01 - Start hacking on November 20th